master-q/masterq-docs/presentations/20160130_1_start_fpiot_intro/20160130_1_start_fpiot_intro.md

 # What's Functional IoT?

 * http://fpiot.metasepi.org/
-* is a wrestling mat that strong typed languages fight on, to become the champion of system programming language.
+* is a wrestling mat that strongly typed languages fight on, to become the champion of system programming language.
-* tries to write demo code running on MCU using the languages.
+* tries to write demo code running on tiny MCU using the languages.
 * summarizes knowledge of the languages as catalog.

 # Why do Functional IoT?

 * Today, we have many methodologies for system design.
-* They are static typing, theorem proving, formal method, design by contract, model checking, static verification, SMT solver, etc.
+* For example, they are static typing, theorem proving, formal method, design by contract, model checking, static verification, SMT solver, etc.
 * However, nobody have the exhaustive catalog of them.
 * Let's make the catalog!

-# Why need such languages?
+# Why need such methodologies?

 Many people choose C/C++ languages to design IoT device.
 However the languages lack following: